Have you Been Charged with Pandering in Georgia?

 I did not directly solicit someone; I just held a get together: If you arrange a group of people for the purpose of being requested by others for prostitution, then you have still violated the statute.
 However, if you held a function and someone was requested to engage in prostitution but that was not the purpose of the event, then no crime has occurred.

 The pandering lawyers in Georgia at Lawson and Barry will work to create a robust defense strategy in your case!
 You have rights and defenses available to you so call us now, and we can discuss your situation.
 Every second counts when charged with a crime of this nature.
-Call now to speak with a Georgia Pandering Attorney.
+Call now to speak with a sex crime lawyer in Georgia.